joinsukesh/Stratum/README.md

 - Site & Page level Metadata feature.
 - Option to add assets at Site, Page & Rendering levels.
 - Common page components like Header, Footer, Banner, Accordion, Gallery.
+- Contains serialized items for <i>core</i> database to disable the "Publish Site" option, and also custom User & User Profile items, with which users can be created.
 - Frequently used helper methods & Item extensions in code.

 The document appears lengthy, but it's only a few steps I promise 😄.
 The rest of it expains the projects and their purpose.